BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 We assumed that for a well-defined cgMLST scheme 95% of the cgMLST gene targets should be present in all tested isolates.
 Thus, an isolate is considered to be "typed" with our cgMLST scheme if at least 95% of the 2653 targets were present.

-In order to check if this was true,  we re-analyzed 2195 genomes (XXXX quem sao? plus the 11 complete genomes that had been removed during the scheme creation step) and 2184 draft genomes that were used to validate the cgMLST scheme.
+In order to check if this was true,  we re-analyzed all 2325 genomes used in the creation and validation stages, even those that were in these different stages.

 ## Command: